Booking, consultation, phone, contact, service, and gallery paths from public pages

 Does SiteLeak review treatment claims or medical advertising rules?

-No. It checks public website paths and browser evidence only.
+No. It checks public website paths and public page details only.
 Claim review and professional advertising review are separate processes.

 Will the scanner submit consultation forms?